Vikom/monitor-api-connect/PRICELIST_API.md

 The endpoint properly handles CORS preflight requests (OPTIONS) and includes appropriate headers for cross-origin requests.
 The API includes both a `loader` function (for GET/OPTIONS requests) and an `action` function (for POST requests) to comply with Remix routing requirements.

+### Enhanced Logging

+The endpoint includes comprehensive logging to help with debugging:

+- **Request logging**: Full payload dump and parsed field values
+- **Product processing**: Number of products found and processed
+- **Pricing logic**: Detailed logs for each variant pricing lookup
+- **Monitor API calls**: Logs for outlet pricing and customer-specific pricing calls
+- **Customer Monitor ID**: Logs showing which customer Monitor ID is being used

+All logs are prefixed with descriptive markers for easy identification in Railway logs.

 ### Complete Template Integration

 ```liquid